ParallelMaths/parallel/pages/7-20-optimise-pizza-money.md

 @[youtube](_JQYYz92-Uk?end=131&rel=0)

-There is a simpler solution that avoids heading towards astronomical numbers – the six starting numbers are in bold:
+There is a simpler way of writing this solution that avoids heading towards such astronomical numbers – the six starting numbers are in bold:

 First, __75__ - __10__ = 65
 Then, 65 x __25__ = 1625